How to Ping IPv6 Address in Windows 11

 Using the “ping” command for IPv6 in Windows

-To ping an IPv6 address, you’ll type ping -6 into the command line, followed by the IPv6 address you want to ping.
+To ping an IPv6 address, type ping -6 and the IPv6 address.

-For instance, if you wanted to ping the Google Public DNS IPv6 address, your command would look something like this:
+For example, to ping Google’s Public DNS IPv6 address, you’d do this:

 ping -6 2001:4860:4860::8888